Maureen363/wireframing/README.md

 - **Flexibility**: Figma is not only great for wireframing but also supports the full design process, from prototyping to high-fidelity UI design.

 ---

+## Benefits of Wireframing in Software Development

+Wireframing provides numerous benefits from a **software development perspective**.

+### 1. **Clear Direction for Development**
+Wireframes help translate the initial concept of a website or app into a **tangible representation** that guides the development team.
+**Example:**
+- In a booking system wireframe, developers can see exactly where **forms** for entering customer data will go and what buttons will trigger actions like **payment processing**.

+### 2. **Facilitates Collaboration Across Teams**
+Wireframes act as a communication tool that bridges the gap between **designers, developers, product managers, and stakeholders**.
+**Example:**
+- When a developer reviews a wireframe for an **e-commerce checkout page**, they can immediately start planning the backend architecture, such as how to handle user authentication and payment gateways, based on the wireframe's structure.

+### 3. **Identifying and Resolving Issues Early**
+Wireframes allow for the detection of potential issues with the user interface early in the project.
+**Example:**
+- A wireframe for a blog page might reveal that the **search bar** is too small or placed in a confusing location.
+This can be changed in the wireframe before the developers start building the page, saving time and avoiding the need for redesigns.

+### 4. **Focuses on Functionality, Not Aesthetics**
+Wireframes allow the team to prioritize functionality over visual design, ensuring the user interface’s structure and features are sound before adding any aesthetic elements.
+**Example:**
+- A wireframe of a **login page** might focus solely on the fields (username, password) and **login button** without getting bogged down in colors or fonts, which helps the development team to focus on user authentication logic first.

+---